kawedi/kawedi/README.md

 - 🔭 I am currently working on a password generator for Intelligen't, a competitive cybersecurity team at Rochester Institute of Technology.

-- 🌱 I am an first-year, honors student at Rochester Institute of Technology.
+- :books: I am an first-year, honors student at Rochester Institute of Technology.
 I am dual-majoring in Computing Security, and Computer Science.
 I am also minoring in Free and Open Source Software.

 - 👯 I am looking to collaborate on RITSEC presentations!
 Please reach out to me if you are interested in co-presenting.